Xe/site/blog/pahi-hello-world-2020-02-22.markdown

 holdout still using Go.
 This left me kinda stranded and on my own, seeing as the libraries that I was using were starting to die.

 I have been following the [wasmer][wasmer] project for a while and thanks to their recent [custom ABI sample][wasmercustomabisample], I was able to start re-implementing the Olin API in it.
-I call this pa'i (/pa.hi/, paw-hee), which is a [Lojban][lojban] [rafsi][rafsi] for the word prami which means love.
+Wasmer uses a JIT for handling WebAssembly, so I'm able to completely destroy the original Go implementation in terms of performance.
+I call this newer, faster runtime pa'i (/pa.hi/, paw-hee), which is a [Lojban][lojban] [rafsi][rafsi] for the word prami which means love.

 [wasmer]: https://wasmer.io